canonical/k8s-snap/docs/src/capi/howto/rollout-upgrades.md

 - The workload cluster kubeconfig.
 We will refer to it as `c1-kubeconfig.yaml` in the following steps.

-Please refer to the [getting-started guide][getting-started] for instructions on how to set this up.
+Please refer to the [getting-started guide][getting-started] for further details on the required setup.
-In the following steps we will refer to the workload cluster as `c1` and its kubeconfig as `c1-kubeconfig.yaml`.
+This guide refers to the workload cluster as `c1` and its kubeconfig as `c1-kubeconfig.yaml`.

 ## Check the current cluster status

-Before starting the upgrade, ensure your management cluster is in a healthy state.
+Prior to the upgrade, ensure that the management cluster is in a healthy state.

 ```
 kubectl get nodes -o wide
 ```

-Also, verify that the workload cluster runs on the expected Kubernetes version
+Confirm that the Kubernetes version of the workload cluster:

 ```
 kubectl --kubeconfig c1-kubeconfig.yaml get nodes -o wide
 ```

-## Update the CK8sControlPlane resource
+## Update the Control Plane

-The first step in upgrading the control plane is to update the CK8sControlPlane resource with the new Kubernetes version.
+In this first step, update the CK8sControlPlane resource with the new Kubernetes version.
 In this example, the control plane is called `c1-control-plane`.